hamid0740/Font-Downloader/README.md

 # Font Downloader
-This is a python source code, that helps you with inspecting and downloading all weights of a font which is hosted in a website.
+This is a python script, that helps you with inspecting and downloading all weights of a font which is hosted on a website.

 Read the [instructions](#instructions), to learn how to use it.